dataactivists/charity_commission_register/reports/app/docs/register_of_merged_charities/data_quality.md

 ### Different spellings for charity names

-In a few hundred records, the name of the same charity can be spelled in slightly different ways: for example, *CANTERBURY AND DISTRICT BRANCH OF THE RSPCA* and *RSPCA Canterbury, Dover and District Branch*.
+In a few hundred records, the name of the same charity can be spelled in slightly different ways: for example, *Harrogate & Area Council for Voluntary Service Ltd* and *Harrogate and Area Council for voluntary Services Limited*.

 ### No standard way of indicating charity numbers